parrt/random-forest-importances/PDP-Notes.md

 Categorical (and boolean) variables are handled differently than numeric variables.
 Instead of the slope, the algorithm tracks the average $y$ value for each category of $x_i$ and then subtracts the average value of the first category... something's not right here...

+We don't want weighted average in either num or cat case. it messes up.

 ## Weaknesses

 * if model minus feature x is bad then plot for x is meaningless as RF